soup-bowl/soup-bowl.github.io/content/post/2021-09-19-pi-playstation-1.md

 The idea was incredibly simple – Whack a Pi 4 inside a PSOne shell, with the toggle button and LED still functioning.
 With such a simple project, the idea can expand in phases (powered USB ports, hard drive storage, etc).

-:warning: **Since this article came out, Retroflag now offer a [Pi 4 case inspired by the PlayStation Classic](https://retroflag.com/pistation-case.html).
+⚠️ **Since this article came out, Retroflag now offer a [Pi 4 case inspired by the PlayStation Classic](https://retroflag.com/pistation-case.html).
 I recommend this method far more than cannibalising an existing PSone, and can come with a screen option if you so wish.**

-## :shopping_cart: What I Bought
+## 🛒 What I Bought

 (The links below are not affiliates).